segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 ## Querystring API

 `analytics.js` can trigger track and identify events based on the URL querystring.
-This is helpful for tracking email click throughs, social media clicks, and digital advertising as well as for cross-domain tracking.
+This is helpful for tracking email click throughs, social media clicks, and digital advertising.

 Here are the query parameters to use: